Alimony, Spousal Support, Maintenance

 And the formula is based on a series of clearly defined inputs.

-But there are very few formulas for calculating alimony, spousal support or maintenance - regardless of the “alimony calculator” you may have found on the Internet.
+But there are very few formulas for calculating alimony, spousal support or maintenance - regardless of the “calculator” you may have found on the Internet.

 Throw in the heightened emotional state you and your spouse are in, the fact that you’re getting a divorce and are supposed to be severing your financial ties, and you can see why this is such a difficult issue to resolve.